yegor256/blog/_posts/2014/oct/2014-10-07-stop-chatting-start-coding.md

 The first principle of eXtremely Distributed Software Development ([XDSD](http://www.xdsd.org)) states that
-"everyone gets paid for verified deliverables".
+"everyone gets paid for verified deliverables."
 This literally means that, in order to get paid, every programmer has to write the code, commit it to the repository, pass a code review and make sure the code is